 At one time, the exterior also included an elaborate side porte-cochere and cresting above its side projections.
+A carriage house stood at the rear of the street-to-street lot.

 The architect is believed to be Marion J. Dimmock of Richmond.
 While the attribution to Dimmock is uncertain, he published a strikingly similar design for a row house in 1887, explaining the narrow "town house" compactness of the design.
 (Dimmock also designed Danville's Opera House at about the same time.)
+Following its many and varied divisions into apartments and offices, the interior has been returned to twenty-four rooms with fourteen fireplaces on four levels.
+There are nearly 8,000 square feet in all.